-Very often, we discuss the Command Prompt in our Windows 10 tutorial posts.
+We talk about Command Prompt in our Windows 10 tutorial posts quite often.
 Some people unknowingly refer to commands as Command Prompt codes.
-There exist tons of Windows Command Prompt tricks that you can learn, use, and impress your friends.
+Speaking of which, there exist tons of Windows Command Prompt tricks that you can learn, use, and impress your friends.

-For example, few of you might not be knowing how to abort a command or how to watch Star Wars in Command Prompt.
+For example, some people may not know how to abort a command or how to watch Star Wars in Command Prompt.
 Here, we are going to tell you about such interesting Command Prompt tricks.

-To some of you, Windows Command Prompt might look like a black and white world.
-But, the experienced users know the power of Command Prompt and use different cool command hacks and tricks.
+Windows Command Prompt might look like a black and white world to some users.
+But the experienced users know the power of Command Prompt and use different cool command hacks and tricks.

 So, to make your Windows Command Prompt experience better, in this article, we are going to tell you about some useful Command Prompt tricks that’ll save some extra clicks.

-In your free time, don’t forget to check out our extensive list of A to Z Windows CMD commands.
+Don’t forget to check out our extensive list of A to Z Windows CMD commands in your free time.

 Maybe I don’t need to tell you this.
-But for the users who don’t know, you can fire up the command prompt by typing CMD in Windows Search.
+But those who don’t know, you can fire up the command prompt by typing CMD in Windows Search.
 Right-click on CMD to run it as an administrator.

 Alternatively, you can also open Run (Windows + R) > type cmd and press enter.
-Also, whether you’re using Windows 10 or older version, the method is the same.
+It doesn’t matter whether you’re using Windows 10 or older version, the method is the same.

 27 Useful Windows Command Prompt Tricks